What is the Lightning Network?

 In our previous article, we wrote about ‘sovereign money’ and the role Central Banks play in managing the money supply.
 Bitcoin is kind of like the Central Banks: money between them doesn’t move very fast and often only in bulk.
 On top of this layer, we see another layer of commercial banks, and on top of this one, we see even faster payment layers such as VISA and MasterCard.

-In the crypto-world, Bitcoin is seen as a first layer.
+In the crypto world, Bitcoin is seen as the first layer.
 On top of this, a range of second-layer solutions can be built to make micro-payments more feasible.

 So how does the Lightning Network work?